ThrowTheSwitch/Ceedling/plugins/module_generator/README.md

 ## Plugin Overview

 The module_generator plugin adds a pair of new commands to Ceedling, allowing you to make or remove modules according to predefined templates.
-WIth a single call, Ceedling can generate a source, header, and test file for a new module.
+With a single call, Ceedling can generate a source, header, and test file for a new module.
 If given a pattern, it can even create a series of submodules to support specific design patterns.
 Finally, it can just as easily remove related modules, avoiding the need to delete